tanoconsulting/euts/README.md

   such as database reset, logs cleanup, etc...
 (Docker execution only)

 It works by:
-1. setting up a set of Docker Containers as test environment, with all the components required to run eZ (php, mysql, etc...)
+1. setting up a set of Docker Containers as test environment, with all the components required to run eZ (php, mysql, nodejs, etc...)
 2. downloading and setting up the desired version of eZP and creating the database with the stock schema definition.
 At this point, the testsuite of the bundle in question can be executed.